Peergos/Peergos/demo.md

 permalink: /demo/
 ---

-Once you follow the link below, log in with the username "Alice" or "Bob" and password "test".
-You can upload and download files, browse the filesystem.
-The demo is a work in progress..
+Once you follow the link below, log in with any username and password.
+You can upload and download files and browse the filesystem.
+The demo is hosted by a single machine, so please don't upload huge files.
+It is restarted periodically which will remove any accounts and files created on it.

 <a class="btn btn-large btn-info" href="https://peergos.net">Proceed to demo</a>